 - Steer clear of excessively bright colors or any flourished type face (both are hard to read)

-Add your logo and tagline for marketing purposes.
-The general concept is to use a catchphrase that will sum up the tone of a brand and to reinforce the audience's memory of your company/product.
+Add your logo and tagline for branding purposes.
+The tagline concept is to use a catchphrase that will sum up the tone of a brand and to reinforce the audience's memory of your company/product.

-Neither of these elements are intended to distract, so they are placed in the footer of the slide.
-It is present, but the influence is subtle and your audience's focus will remain squarely on the content.
+Neither of these elements is intended to distract, so they are placed subtly in the footer of the slide.
+It is present, but the influence is tiny and your audience's focus will remain squarely on the content.

-Adding the tag line and logo in the slide master will duplicate it automatically across all slides.
-This will dictate the size and font of text present on all slides.
+Adding the tagline and logo in the Slide Master will replicate it automatically across all slides.
+The master will also dictate the size and font of text present on all slides.

-You may be a natural born public speaker, but you will not be able 'wing' a presentation.
+You may be a natural-born public speaker, but you will not be able to 'wing' a presentation.
 Setting up a presentation takes time and practice.
 You want web pages already open, you want VMs ready and demos good to go.

-Create a hashtag for your presentation prior to the presentation and display it your introduction slide!
+Create a hashtag for your presentation prior to the presentation and display it in your slides!
 Twitter backchannels are valuable sources of feedback.